Robert John Tillyard

 Robert "Robin" John Tillyard FRS (31 January 1881 – 13 January 1937) was an English–Australian entomologist and geologist.

 Early life and education

 Tillyard was the son of J. J. Tillyard and his wife Mary Ann Frances, née Wilson and was born at Norwich, Norfolk.
-He was educated at Dover College and intended to enter the army but was rejected on account of having suffered from rheumatism.
-He won a scholarship for classics at Oxford and another for mathematics at Cambridge, and decided to go to Queens' College, Cambridge.
-He graduated senior optime in 1903.
-He went to Australia in 1904 and was appointed second mathematics and science master at Sydney Grammar School.
 While working as a science master Tillyard found time to publish extensively on dragonflies.
-After nine years with Sydney Grammar School, he resigned and undertook a research degree in biology at Sydney University and took his research BSc degree in 1914.
+After nine years with Sydney Grammar School, he resigned and undertook a research degree in biology at Sydney University in 1914.